cal-adapt/cae-notebooks/collaborative/README.md

 *For example: How does localization of global climate models to a weather station work?*

+[station_data_access.ipynb](collaborative/DFU/station_data_access.ipynb): Demonstrates how to access historical meteorological station data for stations of interest in the WECC.

+*For example: What is the historical mean surface air temperature at Sacramento Executive Airport (KSAC)?*

 [station_hourly_profiles.ipynb](DFU/station_hourly_profiles.ipynb): Explore the process to produce hourly profiles of localized data.

 *For example: What does the median hourly profile of 8760s look like for Los Angeles?*